Overview

 - If your value drops, you may pay less

-What the City is proposing to support the community
+What the City proposed to support the community

-To reduce pressure on households the City is proposing no increase in total residential rate yield (0%) for Residential and a modest 2.1% overall increase in total rates revenue in 2025/26.
+To reduce pressure on households the City proposed no increase in total residential rate yield (0%) for Residential and a modest 2.1% overall increase in total rates revenue in 2025/26.
 This is below both the City’s Long Term Financial Plan projection of 2.4% and Perth CPI of 2.9%.
-Instead, any changes in rates will come from updated Gross Rental Values (GRVs).
+Instead, any changes in rates would come from updated Gross Rental Values (GRVs).

 The Council's proposed rate in the dollar can be seen in the first graph which shows the distribution of percentage rates increase if the City steps in to soften the impact on residential properties.
 Following this approach will mean most residential properties fall within the 0–5% band increase.